 The techniques developed will be applied to a range of problems arising in business, economics, industry and science.
 Data analysis will be carried out using the user-friendly, but comprehensive, statistics package R.

 Each Data Analytics MSc student is required to complete a 60 credit project dissertation.
 A typical MSc project dissertation consists of about 30 word-processed pages, covering a specific research-level topic in data analytics, usually requiring the student to understand, explain and elaborate on results from one or more journal articles and/or performing computation, simulations, or analysis.
-An MSc project may also involve collaboration with a collaborator based in industry.
-An MSc project should help prepare a good student for PhD research or independent work in industry and even allow an excellent student the possibility of doing some research.
+An MSc project should help prepare a good student for PhD research or independent work in the industry and even allow an excellent student the possibility of doing some research.

 Possible areas of the MSc dissertation projects offered by the School of Mathematical Sciences include a large variety of different scientific topics, among them time series analysis, exploratory data analysis on a dataset, performance and comparative analysis of state of the art techniques, theoretical models of data, complex systems, dynamical systems, topological data analysis, experimental design with data, and statistical aspects of data analytics techniques.